MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 - [Interact with Panel Stacks](./panel-stacks)

   Describes how to interact with panel stacks within dossier.
+Provides an example on panel-related APIs.

 - [Embed a Single Visualization](./embed-vis)

-  Embedding SDK allows you to embed a single visualization from the dossier and set it to be maximized.
-You can also toggle the size of the visualization.
+  Describes how to embed a single visualization and set it to be maximized.
+Provides an example that shows embedding a dossier with a single visualization maximized and options to change which visualization to be maximized.

 - [Enable the Selection of Attribute Elements](./attribute-element-selection)

-  You can make selections by calling functions in the SDK.
-You can set initial selections when the dossier is loaded.
+  Describes how to programmatically make attribute element selections on an embedded dossier and capture the selection events.

 - [Author an Embedded Dossier](./authoring-library)

-  Embedding SDK allows embedding a dossier in the authoring mode, whether it is during the initial load or in the view mode of the dossier.
-You can also switch modes by calling functions in the SDK.
+  Describes how to embed a dossier in authoring or edit mode during the initial dossier load and after the dossier is loaded.

 :::tip